Our Ringers …

-Mary Beth Giblin has been ringing handbells for 11 years.
+Mary Beth Giblin (Strongsville, Ohio) has been ringing handbells for 11 years.
 She started at St. Joseph Church and the original Celebration Ringers ensemble.
 She has become addicted to bell ringing and has traveled to many places to ring including Indiana, Illinois, Michigan, Wisconsin, West Virginia, Virginia, Arizona, Nevada and behind any tree.
-She is a computer consultant currently working at Sherwin Williams.

-Charlotte Ginter began her love of handbells in 1999 when she joined the bell choir at St. Joseph Church.
+Charlotte Ginter (Strongsville, Ohio) began her love of handbells in 1999 when she joined the bell choir at St. Joseph Church.
 She later became part of the six member ensemble and loved the challenge of ringing multiple bells.
-Since 2001 she has been passing the joy of ringing to children at St. Joseph and John School where there are several choirs from 3rd through 8th grades.
+Since 2001 she has been passing the joy of ringing to children, first at St. Joseph and John School and later at St. Ambrose School where there are several choirs from 3rd through 8th grades.
 Charlotte has directed bells since 1999 including an adult beginning choir and loves teaching others but her first love is ringing.
 She is presently spreading her passion to adults and children at St. Ambrose Church.
 Charlotte began taking piano lessons at age 9 and later voice and continued through college.
 She holds a Bachelor of Music from Mary Morse College in Toledo and has taught classroom music as well.

 Rad Yates (Strongsville, Ohio) began ringing handbells in 1999 at St. Joseph Church in Strongsville.
 He is a founding member and the Business Manager of Celebration Ringers.
-Rad has enjoyed ringing in 41 festivals in 12 states and 3 foreign countries.
-Rad and Patty recently served for two years as the AGEHR Co-chairs for the State of Ohio.
-In his other life, Rad is a Director of Information Technology for an international manufacturer and distributor of outdoor power equipment and enjoys spending time with his wife, Patty, their four children, their spouses and seventeen grandchildren.
+Rad has enjoyed ringing in 40+ festivals in 12 states and 3 foreign countries.
+Rad and Patty recently served for two years as the Handbell Musicians of America Co-chairs for the State of Ohio.
+In his other life, Rad enjoys spending time with his wife, Patty, their four children, their spouses and eighteen grandchildren.
 Although he doesn’t coach youth soccer any more, Rad says that handbell ringing is a great team sport!